What is automatic writing?

 How to get psychic answers through automatic writing

 To make automatic writing work for you, beginning with William Fletcher Barrett’s explanation is a good place to start.
-To begin receiving automatic messages begin by loosely holding a pencil to a sheet of paper, or by using a planchette, (ouija board) to spell out the messages.
+To begin receiving automatic messages begin by loosely holding a pencil or pen to a sheet of paper, or by using a planchette, (ouija board) to spell out the messages.
 You can also use a computer.
 I’ve often found that it was easier for me to receive the messages when I was writing rather than typing.
 These writings can occur in either a trance or in a state of mindful awareness.
 Once you’re ready, try the following.

 The use of psychic ability for automatic writing has produced many works of literature, the most famous being the books in the Bible dictated by the hand of God.
 Other works of writing believed to have been completed via external spirits include Helen Schueman’s “A Course in Miracles,” and Neale Donald Walsch’s “Conversations With God.”
-While many continue to believe that all works of literature are only the works of the author without any external guidance, none can deny the importance that automatic writing has had on the literary world whether the spirits contributed or not.
+Nostradamus is also known for going into trance and writing prophecies via automatic writing.